daithihearn/cards-110/README.md

 This will initialise and then download the submodules.
 Generally it will pull a commit hash rather than a branch.
 You can switch to the default branch by:

-`cd ./cards-110-api && git checkout develop && cd ../cards-110-frontend && git checkout develop`
+`cd ./cards-110-api && git checkout develop && cd ../cards-110-frontend && git checkout develop && cd ../websocket-service && git checkout develop`

 # Building
 Running `./build.sh` will build the [frontend](https://github.com/daithihearn/cards-110-frontend), copy the webjar into the API then build the [API](https://github.com/daithihearn/cards-110-api) and install the executable jar into the local maven repo.